genesiscommunitysuccess/docs/docs/server-reference/data-model/define.md

 ## Tables

-To define a table, you need to specify a name, a unique ID, a list if unique fields, and a primary key.
+To define a table, you need to specify a name, a unique ID, a list of unique fields, and a primary key.

 You can also specify one or more indices onto the table.
-These can be defined as **Unique** (where it will contain a unique constraint on the table) and **nonUnique,** where it is typically just defined to create an index for efficient ranged lookups.
+These can be defined as **unique** (where it will contain a unique constraint on the table) and **nonUnique,** where it is typically just defined to create an index for efficient ranged lookups.

 When you define a table, it is good to give it a clear name that describes the key - so it is well worth planning these in advance.
 If you don’t define a name for the primary key, the default name will be:

 ```
-    <TABLE>_BY_<PK_FIELD_1>(_<PK_FIELD_2>
+    <TABLE>_BY_<PK_FIELD_1>_<PK_FIELD_2>
 ```

 Primary key and index definitions are used in the various “lego brick” configurations, as well as any custom Db operations when you build and create the DAO Objects.
 This covers, for example, the ability to retrieve a single record based on the primary key values, and the ability to get a list of records part matching the first key field value (**getRange**).

-Tables are defined in file under `<module-name>/src/main/resources/cfg` having the following name convention `<application-name>-tables-dictionary.kts`.
+Tables are defined in file under `<application-name>-config/src/main/resources/cfg` having the following name convention `<application-name>-tables-dictionary.kts`.
 For example for the `trade` application that file name would be `trade-tables-dictionary.kts`

 ### Derived fields